Investing.com - U.S. stock futures pointed to a higher open on

 During the Asian trading session, Hong Kong's Hang Seng Index

-Later in the day, the U.S. was to release reports on industrial
+Later in the day, the U.S. was torelease data on producer price

-production, manufacturing activity in the New York region and the
+inflation and a report on manufacturing activity in the New York

 offers an extensive set of professional tools for the financial